spolu/settle/site/content/posts/settle-introduction.md

 +++
 type = "post"
-title = "Decentralized trust graph for online value exchange without a blockchain" description = "Introductory post about Settle, how it enables value exchange online without a blockchainm, and why it may be useful." date = "2017-01-14T10:31:00-07:00"
+title = "Decentralized trust graph for online value exchange without a blockchain" description = "Introductory post about Settle, how it enables value exchange online without a blockchain, and why it may be useful." date = "2017-01-14T10:31:00-07:00"
 +++